 The Cape Buffalo (Syncerus caffer) is native to Africa and is unrelated to the water buffalo of Asia.
 These are massive animals that can attain almost 2000 lbs at adulthood.
 Connoisseur’s study includes the white Cattle Egrets and the tickbirds who have a symbiotic relationship with the buffalo by eating the ticks that would otherwise infest the buffalo’s skin and undermine its health.
 The egrets consume insects that are stirred up into flight as animal passes.
 Designed by Chris Ashenden and an edition of 25, this 1987 study is 18″ (46 cm) high on its accompanying wood base.

 A mid-1980s text-only Connoisseur price list mentions a Chipmunk priced at $575.
-The pricing suggests that this might have been either an open edition or a limited edition that was smaller in size than the Dormice and Harvest Mice.
+The pricing suggests that this might have been either an open edition or a limited edition that was smaller in size than the Dormice and the Harvest Mice.

 Images of ©Connoisseur of Malvern porcelain sculptures are provided for informational and educational purposes only, not for reproduction, resale or advertising.
 All photographs are copyrighted by their owner (if known) as indicated via watermark.